 Outside of the birds, it also provides great shelter to many small mammals.

-Recycling water is awesome for the environment, there’s no two ways about that.
+Recycling water is awesome for the environment, there are no two ways about that.
 In addition to allowing for an alternative to your homes garden house, these barrels can also provide a reliable source of water for many species of birds as well.

 Much like snags, these small piles of brush make for either a great hiding place, a nest or both!
 Take a closer look around brush piles in the woods or around your neighborhood and you will often be treated to birds flittering about.